Context

 TL;DR

-Users thought their campaigns weren't peforming well when, in fact, they were which led to dissatisfaction with Plotline.
-We just did a poor job of explaining and representing the metrics.
+Users assumed their campaigns weren't peforming well despite performing well in reality, which led to dissatisfaction with Plotline.
+Essentially, we did a poor job of explaining and representing the metrics.

 Goal-Setting